alfredkjellen/livelox-scraper/README.md

-Project to scrape Livelox and get relevent map data for the Orienteering-Guessr Game.
+This project is a Python-based tool designed to scrape orienteering map data from Livelox.com.
+The extracted data will be used to power the upcoming Orienteering-Guessr game.